 Many staff members on cruise ships are injured each year in workplace injuries.
 For a cook, waiter, crewmember, or entertainer on a cruise ship, the ship is their workplace.
-Even if they spend every night on the ship, they might still be “on-duty” at various times, and it may be considered an on-the-job injury if they are hurt on a cruise.
-Things like training with lifeboats, kitchen accidents, accidents on stage, fires, electrocution from faulty wiring, and other issues could all cause serious injuries for cruise ship workers.
+Even if they spend every night on the ship, they might still be “on duty” at various times, and it may be considered an on-the-job injury if they are hurt on a cruise ship.
+Training with lifeboats, kitchen accidents, accidents on stage, fires, electrocution from faulty wiring, and other issues could all cause serious injuries for cruise ship workers.

 Injuries from Poor Medical Care

 If you or a loved one was injured on a cruise ship in any type of accident or because you were the victim of crime, negligent supervision, or poor medical care on a cruise ship, talk to an attorney today.
-Miami personal injury lawyer Prosper Shaked offers free consultations to help injury victims understand what their case is worth.
-To schedule a free consultation on your case, contact The Law Offices of Prosper Shaked today at (305) 690-0244.
+Prosper Shaked offers free consultations to help injury victims understand the average cruise ship injury settlement and what their case is worth.
+To schedule a free consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.